denten-books/plain-text/0-intro.md

 is but a compelling metaphor that belies material realities of reading and writing, transformed by the advent of computation.
 The device on my desk is not a book, but a simulation of a book.
-And everything associated with "reading" such a metaphor must in itself be understood as a simulation.
+And everything associated with "reading" this metaphor must in itself be understood under the sign of simulation.
 What does it mean to "study" a book metaphor?
 And what kind of a metaphor is it?
 What is being compared to what?
 How did it come into being and how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

 To do that, *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the